Louis XV: Early life and the Regency (1710–1723)

-According to Charles V's royal ordinance of 1374 the Kingdom of France must be governed by a regent until a given king had reached the age of 13.
+According to Charles V's royal ordinance of 1374, the Kingdom of France must be governed by a regent until a given king had reached the age of 13.
 The title of regent was customarily assigned to an under-aged king's nearest adult living relative, often his mother or an uncle.
 But as Louis's mother had been struck down by disease, and as his only uncle had already been enthroned as King of Spain, the job fell to his great-uncle Philippe II, Duke of Orléans.
 However Louis XIV had distrusted Philippe, who was a renowned soldier but was regarded by the late King as an atheist and libertine.
 The King referred privately to Philippe as a Fanfaron des crimes ("braggart of crimes").
-Louis XIV had desired for France to be ruled by his favorite but illegitimate son, the Duke of Maine (illegitimate son of Louis XIV and Madame de Montespan), who was in the council and who, because of a dramatic change in the laws of succession instituted by Louis XIV, and, as his oldest surviving male descendant, could now legally become king if the legitimate direct line of succession became extinguished.
-In August 1714, shortly before his own death, the King rewrote his will to restrict the powers of the regent; it stipulated that the nation was to be governed by a Regency Council made up of fourteen members until the new king reached the age of majority.
-Philippe, nephew of Louis XIV, was named president of this Council, but other members included the Duke of Maine and at least seven of his well-known allies.
-According to the will, all decisions were to be made by majority vote, meaning that the president could always be outvoted by Maine's party and effectively allowing Maine to rule France for the next eight years.

 Philippe saw the trap.
 The Parlement of Paris, an assembly of French nobles among whom Philippe had many friends, was the only judicial body in France with the authority to have this portion of the deceased King's will annulled, and immediately after the King's death Philippe approached the Parlement requesting that they do just this.
 In exchange for their support he agreed to restore to the Parlement its droit de remontrance (right of remonstrance) – the right to challenge a king's decisions – which had been removed by Louis XIV.
 The droit de remontrance would impair the monarchy's functioning and marked the beginning of a conflict between the Parlement and King which contributed to the French Revolution in 1789.
-In the mean time, however, the will was annulled and Philippe was installed as Regent with full powers to act in the name of the King in all matters.